HPC

 Example Configuration

-1. Log in to SFS Console.
+1. Log in to the SFS console.

 2. In the upper right corner of the page, click Create File System.